 Monstera deliciosa / Swiss cheese plant: One of the most loved tropical plant, the Monstera is very fast growing.
 Our 6 inch pot little plant has grown into four big 5 gallon plants in 6 months.
 Talking about living in a jungle! =) Follow the 5 easy care tips at the end!

 See the little plant next to the Begonia?
 It has a cool name: Zamioculcas zamiifolia, or ZZ plant.
 It will grow bigger slowly to about 2-3 feet.

-The ZZ plant to the left of the flowering Begonia is SO easy to grow that you might think it’s a fake plant!
+The ZZ plant to the left of the flowering Begonia is SO easy to grow that you might think it’s a fake plant or some kind of succulents!
 Forgot to water it?
 It’s fine.
 Low light?
 No problem.
 Always shinny and green, it’s like a cactus with a tropical green style!

-And Sansevieria is another fail proof indoor plant with so many gorgeous varieties!
+Sansevierias (aka Snake Plants ) are some of the best fail proof low-maintenance with so many gorgeous varieties!
 Check out our guide here on growing and propagating Sansevieria!

 More Air purifying house plants!

 ( The first one is also a stunning flowering indoor plant that is one of the best at cleaning indoor air! )

 5 Essential care tips for your house plants :